Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - The Fengyun 2 and 4 series are geostaionary, FengYun 2G, 2H, 4A and 4B currently transmit an L-band signal with imagery.

+### Dish

 - You can use both a prime focus or an offset dish, the former just requiring less turns on the helix.
+- The bigger the dish, the harder it is to track but the higher gain you have - the stronger the signals will be.

 ### Feed